pintergreg/handout/src/infrastructure.md

             - [ ] Team-B2
             - [ ] Team-B3
         - [ ] Instructors
+- [ ] organization/people/ felhasználó kijelölés / change role -> owner
+    - Has full administrative access to the entire organization.
 - [ ] Enable auto code review assignment with 2 reviewers for every teams
     - Also enabled for Company-A, Company-B and Instructors, although those should not be necessary
 - [ ] Fork handout repo from the previous organization
-- [ ] Add labels as repository defaults in organization
+- [ ] Add labels as repository defaults in organization/settings/repository defaults
     - effort: high
     - effort: low
     - effort: moderate